-In this article, we will take a closer look at the factory and extended warranties offered by Chrysler, as well as Chrysler’s reliability and what you should know before buying Chrysler’s warranties.
+In this article, we will take a closer look at the factory warranty and extended warranties offered by Chrysler.
+We'll also examine the American company's reliability and what you should know before buying Chrysler’s warranties.

 We recommend that you compare quotes from different third-party warranty providers before committing to Chrysler to make sure to find a plan that best suits your car and your budget.
 To help make it easier for you, we reviewed the best extended car warranties.

 - Our Breakdown of Chrysler's Warranty Coverage